sonots/mysql_getlock/README.md

 * lock
   * Attempts to grab the lock and waits if it isn’t availabl.
 Returns true if successfully acquird a lock.
 * locked?
-  * Returns true if this lock is currently held by some.
+  * Returns true if this lock is currently held by some (including myself)
 * synchronize {}
   * Obtains a lock, runs the block, and releases the lock when the block completes.
 * unlock
   * Releases the lock.
 Returns true if successfully released a lock.
+* self_locked?
+  * Returns true if this lock is currently held by myself.

 Options of `MysqlGetlock.new` are: